 1) Nightwood by Djuna Barnes Published in 1936, Nightwood is a haze of alcohol, glamour, sex, and love in all its desperate, unconventional, and painful forms.
 It tells the story of the mesmerising Robin Vote, who leaves a trail of cigarette ends and

 The Noise of Time is a fictionalised biography of the Russian composer Dmitri Shostakovich, and his fate as a composer living under Stalinist rule.
 The major themes of this book, as we might expect, are the relationship between art and

-A parentless gypsy of fifteen or sixteen, Esmeralda captures the interest of four very different admirers: the philosopher Pierre Gringoire, the playboy Captain Phoebus, the repressed archdeacon Claude Frollo, and the eponymous hunchback, Quasimodo.
-But all of these men are woefully inadequate.
-They
+A parentless gypsy of fifteen or sixteen, Esmeralda captures the interest of four very different admirers.
+There is the philosopher Pierre Gringoire, the playboy Captain Phoebus, the repressed archdeacon Claude Frollo, and the eponymous hunchback, Quasimodo.
+These admirers, though individually very different, fall

 Charlotte Salomon was a German-born Jewish artist of significant achievement and greater promise but aged just 26, and pregnant with her first child, she died in a gas chamber at Auschwitz.
 The crowning achievement of Charlotte’s tragically short life, Leben?

 Freud’s Beyond the Pleasure Principle is perhaps his most controversial work.
-One that is difficult to get to grips with ideologically, and to follow through the twists and turns of its reasoning.
-Yet there is much of interest to be found.
+It is difficult to get to grips with ideologically and to follow through the twists and turns of its reasoning.
+This post offers a simple explanation of Freud’s key ideas.